HeadHunter4621/HeadHunter4621.github.io/_pages/singers/mizuki-mae.md

 permalink: /singers/mizuki-mae/
 ---

 This is a voicebank that I plan to record with my friend.
-It will be Japanese CVVC with Filipino phonemes added.
+It will be Japanese CVVC with some extra Filipino phonemes added.

 [JA CVVC Download](/placeholder/){: .btn .btn--primary}